SolDapper/mcswap-shop/README.md

 | shop_styler             | obj             |  false                |  see below                                         |

 ### shop_styler
-the styler object lets you add some css to fine tune your shop's color scheme
+The shop_styler object lets you add css to fine tune your shop's color scheme
 ```javascript
   {
     shop:{